RafaelMicro/matter_sdk/README.md

 [![Rafael Micro](./rafael_docs/images/rafael_logo.jpg)](https://www.rafaelmicro.com/)
 ## Rafael RT58x Matter SDK

 Welcome to the Rafael RT58x Matter SDK github repo.
-It is built on top of the [Matter open source SDK](https://github.com/project-chip/connectedhomeip/) and added related components e.g., RT58x RF library(thread/BLE), system/peripherial driver... in this repo to help the user to build the Matter application with RT58x platform.
+It is built on top of the [Matter open source SDK](https://github.com/project-chip/connectedhomeip/) and added related components e.g., RT58x RF library(thread/BLE), system/peripherial driver for RT58x platform.
+The users can use this repo to build the Matter application on their own.

 ![The RT58x SDK repository structure](./rafael_docs/images/sdk_repo.png)